yusukebe/hono-remix-adapter/README.md

 export default app
 ```

-In the Remix route, you can get the context by `args.context.hono`:
+In the Remix route, you can get the context from `args.context.hono.context`:

 ```ts
 // app/routes/_index.tsx